These were the first Adidas ads I did.

 (To be fair, they stand up surprisingly well today.)

-It also helped that he’d written ads that were tonally very different from the previous work, instead of the testosterone-fueled attitude and swagger we’d all got used to writing, he’d written much more introspective lines, essentially runners’ thoughts on running.
+It helped that he’d written ads that were tonally very different from the previous work, instead of the testosterone-fueled attitude and swagger we’d all got used to writing, he’d written much more introspective lines, essentially runners’ thoughts on running.

 Whereas the brash ads were fine for sports like football or even tennis, it didn’t fit sports that were more introspective, like running.

-As a runner, I’d always thought that Wieden Kennedy Portland’s ads really “got” runners.
+As a runner, I’d always thought that Wieden Kennedy Portland’s ads really got runners.

 Like the one below, probably my favourite running image, shot by Joel Meyerowitz.(http://www.pinterest.com/davedye/joel-meyerowitz/)

-I love this ad.
+I love that ad.

 I love its quiet power.

-I love the idea of celebrating the anonymous hero who puts in the miles day in day out.
-That is running.
+I love the idea of celebrating the anonymous hero who puts in the miles day in day out, that is running.